Maria Ponsonby, Viscountess Duncannon: Personal life

-The viscountess died in 1834, aged 46, at her home in Cavendish Square, London.
+After several months of illness, Lady Duncannon died in 1834, aged 46, at her home in Cavendish Square, London.
+She died the day after her daughter Lady Augusta's wedding to the Earl of Kerry.

 Her husband survived her by thirteen years and died in May 1847, aged 65.
 He was succeeded in the earldom by their eldest son, John, and subsequently by their younger sons Frederick and Walter.

 Descendants

-Through her daughter Lady Augusta Gore, Viscountess Duncannon was the grandmother of sportsman Spencer Gore, who won the first Wimbledon singles title in 1877, and the Rt.
-Rev. Charles Gore, the Bishop of Oxford.
+Through her daughter Lady Augusta Gore, Viscountess Duncannon was the grandmother of sportsman Spencer Gore; who won the first Wimbledon singles title in 1877, the Rt.
+Rev. Charles Gore, the Bishop of Oxford; and the barrister Sir Francis Charles Gore.
+Through Spencer, she was an ancestor of the artists Spencer "Freddie" Gore and Frederick Gore.